Adaptation to the Range in $K$-Armed Bandits: Introduction

 \section{Introduction}

-Stochastic multi-armed bandits form a standard setting to deal with sequential decision-making problems like the design of clinical trials (one of the first applications mentioned) online advertisement, online revenue management, queuing and scheduling, etc.\ (more recent applications that belong to the operations research area).
+Stochastic multi-armed bandits form a standard setting to deal with sequential decision-making problems like the design of clinical trials---one of the first applications mentioned---or online advertisement and online revenue management.

-However virtually all articles on stochastic $K$--armed bandits (notable exceptions are discussed below) either assume that distributions of the arms belong to some parametric family (often, one-dimensional exponential families) or are sub-Gaussian with a known parameter $\sigma^2$.
+Except for notable exceptions discussed below, virtually all articles on stochastic $K$--armed bandits either assume that distributions of the arms belong to some parametric family---often, one-dimensional exponential families---or are sub-Gaussian with a known parameter $\sigma^2$.
 Among the latter category, the case of the non-parametric family of distributions supported on a known range $[m,M]$ is of particular interest to us.

 We show that the knowledge of the range $[m,M]$ is a crucial information and that facing bounded bandit problems but ignoring the bounds $m$ and $M$ is much harder.
 We do so by studying what may be achieved and what cannot be achieved anymore when the range $[m,M]$ is unknown and the strategies need to learn it.
 We call this problem adaptation to the range, or scale-free regret minimization.
+Why this problem is important and why we considered it is explained in Section~\ref{sec:why}.

-We prove that adaptation to the range is actually possible but that it has a cost: our most striking result (in Section~\ref{sec:main-simult}) is a trade-off between the scale-free distribution-dependent and distribution-free regret bounds that may be achieved.
-For instance, no strategy adaptive to the range can simultaneously achieve distribution-dependent regret bounds of order $\ln T$ and distribution-free regret bounds of order \smash{$\sqrt{T}$} (up to polynomial factors), as simple strategies like UCB strategies (by \citealp{UCB-orig}) do in the case of a known range.
-Our general trade-off indicates, for instance, that if one wants to keep the same \smash{$\sqrt{T}$} order of magnitude for the scale-free distribution-free regret bounds, then the best scale-free distribution-dependent rate that may be achieved is \smash{$\sqrt{T}$}.
+More precisely, we prove that adaptation to the range is actually possible but that it has a cost: our most striking result (in Section~\ref{sec:main-simult}) is a severe trade-off between the scale-free distribution-dependent and distribution-free regret bounds that may be achieved.
+For instance, no strategy adaptive to the range can simultaneously achieve distribution-dependent regret bounds of order $\ln T$ and distribution-free regret bounds of order \smash{$\sqrt{T}$} up to polynomial factors; this is in contrast with the case of a known range where simple strategies like UCB strategies (by \citealp{UCB-orig}) do so.
+Our general trade-off shows, for instance, that if one wants to keep the same \smash{$\sqrt{T}$} order of magnitude for the scale-free distribution-free regret bounds, then the best scale-free distribution-dependent rate that may be achieved is \smash{$\sqrt{T}$}.